 How it works, what it does, why it matters

 If you're new to deposit-return, we recommend you watch the video to the right.
 We compiled it ourselves back in 2011, so it's a little rough, not to mention outdated at some points (for instance, we're not POP anymore; we're TennCan).
-But the basic facts are all there.
+But the basic are pretty much all there.

 A quick tour of TennCan

 The deposit for all covered beverages is 5 cents.

 The deposit applies to soft drinks, beer/malt beverages, plain and flavored water, energy drinks, sports drinks, iced teas, iced coffees and juices.
 It does not apply to milk, wine or liquor, nor to dietary supplements marketed as meal replacements (e.g., Ensure or Boost).

 The deposit applies to containers made of glass, plastic, aluminum or other metal, regardless of size.

 Returns are to independent, certified redemption centers that operate primarily on scrap revenues plus an "overhead allowance" of 1.6¢ per container from the program fund.
 The program fund, which also pays the for the administrative costs of the program, is made up mainly of unclaimed deposits, plus any other program revenues, including interest, grants, fines and an "overhead support fee" (three-quarters of a cent per container) paid by the beverage distributors).

 Redemption centers sell the sorted containers directly to certified scrap processors.
 Neither grocers nor bottlers have anything to do with redeeming, recycling or otherwise handling the empties.

 Redemption centers may be owned by any qualifiying entity, including individuals, nonprofits, businesses, scrap dealers, processors, manufacturers, MRFs, curbside recyclers and local governments.